Why Materials Science at St Edmund Hall?

 George Kelley Senior Research Fellow in Materials

-Professor Sergio Lozano-Perez is the George Kelley Associate Professor of Materials at the University of Oxford and a Senior Research Fellow at St Edmund Hall.
+Professor Sergio Lozano-Perez is the George Kelley Professor of Materials at the University of Oxford and a Senior Research Fellow at St Edmund Hall.
 His research focuses on the use of steel in nuclear reactors, specifically looking to understand the cause and spread of stress corrosion cracks.

 College Lecturer in Earth Sciences and Materials Science